Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Shopify is a global ecommerce platform that helps users easily set up online stores.

-#Screenshot of Shopify’s website, Source: Shopify
+#Shopify’s website, Source: Shopify

-Screenshot of Shopify’s website, Source: Shopify
+Shopify’s website, Source: Shopify

-Shopify offers a consistent user experience (UX) across all devices by adapting its CTAs and illustrations for users browsing from desktop vs mobile devices.
+Shopify offers a consistent user experience (UX) across all devices by adapting its CTAs and illustrations for users browsing from desktop vs. mobile devices.

 On personal computers and tablets, Shopify’s main CTA button is to the right of the form field.
-On smaller mobile displays, it’s underneath, so it displays clearly and provides an intuitive experience for users scrolling downwards on touchscreen devices.
+On smaller mobile displays, it’s underneath, so it displays clearly and provides an intuitive experience for users scrolling down on touchscreen devices.

-#Screenshot of Shopify’s mobile site
+#Shopify’s mobile site

 Source: Shopify

-Screenshot of Shopify’s mobile site Source: Shopify
+Shopify’s mobile site Source: Shopify

 5. Slack